valeriapolozun/machine_learning_azure_capstone/README.md

 The dataset used includes data about mobile phones, such as battery, RAM, clock speed, availability of dual sim etc.
 In total there are 20 different features about the phones.

-The target variable is a price range of the mobile phones.
+The target variable is a price range of the mobile phones, which is a number between 0 (=very low price) and 3(=very high price)

 The data set is a public data set and available on Kaggle: https://www.kaggle.com/iabhishekofficial/mobile-price-classification